Aiko Miyawaki: Early years

 Born Aiko Araki in Tokyo, Miyawaki moved to Atami, Shizuoka Prefecture with her family at a young age.
 Miyawaki was known to be a weak child, and her family changed her given name several times to make her stronger.
 She was once Takako during kindergarten years and then Mikiko when she started school.
 In March 1946, Miyawaki graduated from the Odawara High School for Girls (now Odawara High School).
-At Japan Women’s University, she studied with historian Noboru Ōrui in the Department of History and her thesis focused on the art of the Momoyama period.
+At Japan Women's University, she studied with historian Noboru Ōrui in the Department of History and her thesis focused on the art of the Momoyama period.
 She graduated in March 1952.
 During her university years, she began dating Shunzō Miyawaki, a student in the Department of Western History at the University of Tokyo.
-The two got married while still in school and they separated in 1960 and divorced in 1965.
+The two got married while still in school; they separated in 1960 and divorced in 1965.